ssalberto/DGS-project/README.md

 - sqlTables.py
 - sqlTablesData.py

-The script annotate is suposed to work with the files of snpEff located in a directory called ./snpEff in the main folder which I didn't include because github didn't allow me.
+The script "annotate" is suposed to work with the files of snpEff located in a directory called ./snpEff in the main folder which I didn't include because github didn't allow me.